buildpacks/rfcs/text/0000-stack-images-config-env-path-must-exist.md

 In practice (not spec'd), the `config.Env.PATH` will typically contain, at minimum, a path to the directory of the shell.
 Also, if unset, the platform could fail with a helpful error message, perhaps how to set a `config.Env.PATH` and perhaps how to find a recommended value: `docker run <base image> cmd /c echo %PATH%` or something similar.

 The result of all this is that once a `config.Env.PATH` is set, Docker Windows (and containerd) will never attempt to load the `PATH` value from the registry, even with `config.Env.PATH=`.
-This ensures consistent behavior lifecycle and app image containers, for Windows and Linux -- that the runtime value for `PATH` is always `config.Env.PATH`, and if a command is needed, a Stack Author can add it to the `config.Env.PATH`.
+This ensures consistent behavior in lifecycle and app image containers, for Windows and Linux -- that the runtime value for `PATH` is always `config.Env.PATH`, and if a command is needed, a Stack Author can add it to the `config.Env.PATH`.

 # Drawbacks
 [drawbacks]: #drawbacks